 Number 4 – Use Rich Words

-Remember words such as said, went, and put are DEAD.
+Remember words such as said, went, and put are not descriptive.
 Use words that describe the action.

 Number 5 – Wow Words